ykafia/StrideGameConcept/Stride-Alchemy/Mechanics.md

 * Magnetic conductivity : How much an object resists a magnetic field. (float)

 * Electric conductivity : If an object can conduct electricity (bool)

+These various parameters could also change the way the materials look by using shaders and textures.

 ### The gun